ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.0.rst

 Porting custom scripts
 ======================

 Custom scripts that used the ``ansible.runner.Runner`` API in 1.x have to be ported in 2.x.
-Please refer to: :doc:`dev_guide/developing_api`
+Please refer to: :ref:`developing_api`